apache/kafka/docs/documentation/streams/tutorial.rst

-For detailed instructions on how to run a Streams application and observe its computing results, please read the `Play with a Streams Application </%7B%7Bversion%7D%7D/documentation/streams/quickstart>`__ section.
+For detailed instructions on how to run a Streams application and observe its computing results, please read the :ref:`Play with a Streams Application <streams_quickstart>` section.
 We will not talk about this in the rest of this section.

 `Writing a second Streams application: Line Split <#tutorial_code_linesplit>`__